ubccpsc/310/resources/other/branches.md

 > Implement listDatasets #17

-The pull request page is a space for you and your partner to discuss the changes that have been made, and suggest further changes required before an approval.
+The pull request page is a space for you and your partner to discuss the changes that have been made and suggest further changes required before an approval.
 It is normal for this to require more changes!
-That doesn't mean your code was bad the first time, it just means it's even better with two sets of eyes on it.
+That doesn't mean your code was bad the first time.
+It just means it's even better with two sets of eyes on it.

 #### Merge